bodhisattwaMondal/JarvisDesktopGUI/README.md

 ## Introduction
 **This Python voice assistant with GUI is a use-friendly application designed to interact with users using voice commands & provides a moder graphical user interface for easy control.
 This assistant is capable of performing various tasks based on user input.**

+- Demo video for ***J.A.R.V.I.S*** is available [here](https://drive.google.com/drive/folders/1-42zCfCObzy2b49qia1oI4E9AU92YWQC?usp=drive_link)

 ## Built with:

-HTML
-CSS3
-jS
-Pyhton
-SQlite

-- Demo video for ***J.A.R.V.I.S*** is available [here](https://drive.google.com/drive/folders/1-42zCfCObzy2b49qia1oI4E9AU92YWQC?usp=drive_link)
+-HTML
+-CSS3
+-jS
+-Pyhton
+-SQlite

 ## Features of JARVIS